Republicans sound the alarm about Democratic fervor

 “It’s a complete recipe for a demoralized base,” Wilson said.

-Still, conservative activists say some cultural issues will retain a punch.
+Conservative activists say some cultural issues will still pack a punch.

 Penny Nance, president of Concerned Women of America, said the failure in February of a Senate bill that would have outlawed abortion after the 20th week of a pregnancy could be used against Democratic senators who opposed it, including North Dakota’s Heidi Heitkamp.